moto-files/moto-files.github.io/Help/Markdown/content.md

 # Markdown Cheat Sheet

 The pages on this site are written in **[GitHub Flavored Markdown](//github.github.com/gfm/)** (GFM) and converted to HTML using **[Pandoc](//pandoc.org/)** utility.
 This page provides a guide to the basic GFM syntax.
 Further details are available in GitHub's official **[Basic Writing and Formatting Syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)** document.
+Hard-breaks are enabled for this configuration, each line break in Markdown will be rendered in the HTML page.

 ---